How To Make Defective Work Equipment Accident And Injury Claims? – Accident At Work Due To Defective Equipment Guide

 Further Defective Work Equipment Accidents And Injuries

 • Fatal Injuries: In the most severe cases, the result of a defective work equipment accident could be death.
+If the person who has passed away was a loved one, you may be able to make a faulty equipment injury claim due to their fatal injury.

 Defective Work Equipment Injury Compensation Calculator

-For defective work equipment accident claims, a settlement package may consist of two heads of claim: general damages and special damages.
+For faulty equipment claims, a settlement package may consist of two heads of claim: general damages and special damages.
 We’ll come onto special damages in the next section.
 General damages are designed to compensate you for the physical and psychological pain, suffering and loss of amenity inflicted by the injury.
 The table below demonstrates compensation amounts for general damages.
 How much you may receive depends on the severity of your injuries.

 InjurySeverityAmountInformation